Parker Waichman Alonso, LLP - www.statutes-of-limitations.com

 MAINE

-2 years.
-Minor has 2 years from reaching majority.
+Infant has 2 years from injury and minor has 2 years from reaching majority.
 Notice of claim to be filed within 180 days unless claimant is a minor in which case it is 180 days from reaching majority.
-Removed for certain tort claims.
-Damages limited to $400,000 per occurrence.

 MARYLAND